Looking for a unique spring guide to NYC?

 2. Explore Bushwick with your camera (and your palatte).
 I’ve got just one more tour plug for NYC Photo Journeys:

-This public tour combines exploring the creative Bushwick neighborhood in Brooklyn with learning how to take better photos.
+This public tour combines exploring the creative Bushwick neighborhood in Brooklyn — which is one of the top photoshoot locations in NYC — with learning how to take better photos.

 Honestly, even if you’re not an Instagrammer, it’s a fun way to get some great shots, learn about your iPhone or camera, and support local businesses in a gentrifying neighborhood.